MohakGupta2004/WIMSY/backend/Readme.md

 The backend follows a modular architecture:

 1. `main.py` initializes the FastAPI application, configures CORS, and includes the router from `routes.py`.
-2. `models.py` defines Pydantic models for request validation.
+2. `models.py` defines Pydantic models for request validation and response formatting.
-3. `routes.py` contains all the API endpoints and their implementation.
+3. `routes.py` contains all the API endpoints, WebSocket handlers, and their implementation.
 4. `public/` directory is automatically created when needed to store uploaded audio files.

+## 🔧 Key Technologies

+- **FastAPI**: Modern, fast web framework for building APIs
+- **WebSockets**: Real-time bidirectional communication for live transcription
+- **AssemblyAI Streaming SDK**: Real-time speech-to-text processing
+- **Asyncio**: Asynchronous programming for handling concurrent requests
+- **Thread-safe Operations**: Proper handling of cross-thread communication

 ## 💻 Development